Fellow-Consulting-AG/docapp-docs/docs/en/docbits/table-extraction/advanced-settings.md

 ---
 title: "Advanced settings for table extraction"
-description: In Docbits (DOC²) there are various advanced settings to extract a table.
+description: In DocBits (DOC²) there are various advanced settings to extract a table.
 On this page you will find a few examples of different table characteristics.
 date: "2022-03-01"
 tags:
   - Table
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Settings
 ---